 Furthermore, upon sharing, around 65% responded that it helps them increase their visibility and reputation on the professional platform.
 Also, 49% believed that sharing content positions them as a thought leader.

-The use of the ‘like’ button was the most popular method to share content obviously because of its ease, while people also shared efficiently using commentary on posts.
-Just a few people use mail for sharing content.
+The use of the ‘like’ button was the most popular content-sharing method, obviously because of its ease, while people also shared efficiently by commenting on posts.
+Just a few people use email for sharing content.

 Gen Z and LinkedIn

-Of all the people on Earth now, Gen Z is the most inclined towards social media and technology, no doubt they were the first generation to be digitally connected from birth.
-No surprise they constitute 10% of all the users on LinkedIn.
+Of all the people on Earth now, Gen Z is the most inclined towards social media and technology.
+No doubt, they were the first generation to be digitally connected from birth.
+No surprise they constitute 10% of all the LinkedIn users.

 what gen z feels about LinkedIn